Go Back

 1/2 teaspoon black pepper

-1/2 cup dry white wine (like Sauvignon Blanc)
+1/2 cup dry white wine (such as Sauvignon Blanc)

 1 bay leaf